tart-telescope/tart2ms/README.md

     tart_vis2json --vis ../NZ_2022_10_19/*.hdf

-Currently each such exported JSON database will contain a single timestamp (thus multiple JSON databases) may result from a single HDF5 archive.
+Currently each such exported JSON database will contain a single timestamp (thus multiple JSON databases may result from a single HDF5 archive).

 Your telescope name may not be in the JPL list of recognized observatories which at present raises an error in casacore and hence some casa tasks like listobs or plotants, even though the